darylhawes/fsip/docs/uploading-images.md

 ###### Direct upload

-Using a file transfer application--via FTP, SFTP, WebDAV, or any other protocol--connect to your Alkaline installation, select the images from your computer and copy them to your `/shoebox/` folder.
+Using a file transfer application--via FTP, SFTP, WebDAV, or any other protocol your server supports.
+Connect to your FSIP installation, select the images from your computer and copy them to your `/shoebox/` folder.
 Direct upload is recommended for uploading more than a hundred files.

 ##### Processing images

 After uploading images, choose **Library > Shoebox**.
-Alkaline will process your new images by reading metadata and generating thumbnails.
+FSIP will process your new images by reading metadata and generating thumbnails.
 You can edit these images as soon as they are processed.
 Remember, by default, your images will not be published (and available to outsiders) until you add a date to their Publish Date field.
 You can change this behavior in your user preferences (**Dashboard > Preferences**).

-Alkaline can publish images at dates in the future as well as the past.
+FSIP can publish images at dates in the future as well as the past.
 To publish the image immediately, type "Now".
 You can also use relative dates, such as "+2 months", which will publish the image two months from the current date.